Hernán Darío Gómez: Career

 He successfully led Ecuador to their first World Cup finals in 2002.
 However, he resigned after a disappointing performance by the Ecuadorian team at the 2004 Copa América.

 During the 2006 World Cup qualifiers, he was a commentator for Canal RCN.

 On 5 May 2010, the Colombian Football Federation announced that Gómez was appointed as the successor of Eduardo Lara, who left the selection after failing to qualify for the 2010 FIFA World Cup finals.

 On 13 February 2012, he took charge of Independiente Medellin, six months after resigning as coach of the national team.

 On 15 February 2014, Gómez was announced the new manager of Panama.
-He led Panama to the semi finals of the 2015 Gold Cup, where Panama were controversially eliminated by Mexico.
+He led Panama to the semi-finals of the 2015 Gold Cup, where Panama were controversially eliminated by Mexico.
 After the match, he publicly criticized Mark Geiger's decisions, and went on to say that he "deeply thought of retiring" after that moment.
 Panama finished third after defeating the United States in the match for third place.
 On 22 January 2016, Gómez was named 2015 CONCACAF Men's Coach of the Year.

 On 10 October 2017, he led Panama to qualify for the 2018 FIFA World Cup, the country's debut in this competition.
 On July 17, 2018 he stepped down as Panama's head coach.
 Gomez said an "emotional farewell".

 On 1 August 2018, Gomez returned to Ecuador as head coach of the national team.
 Ecuador had a disastrous performance at the 2019 Copa America, where they only gained one point against Japan.
 After Ecuador's loss in the opening match against Uruguay, Gomez said to the press that at halftime, with Ecuador losing 3-0, he told his team in the dressing room, "There is nothing we can do, just make sure they don't score anymore goals on us."
 This statement was seen as disrespectful by the Ecuadorian press, and doubts were already raised over his management.
 After the tournament, Gomez stated that he would not resign, and his objective was to remain with the national team to coach the 2022 World Cup Qualifiers.
 However, on 1 August 2019, Gomez was dismissed.

 In October 2021, Gomez was announced as the new head coach of the Honduras national team, replacing Fabián Coito.
 On 10 April 2022, Gomez was sacked from the Honduras national team after just nine games, losing eight and only drawing once.
 Honduras finished in last place of the octogonal with just three points.

 On 16 November 2022, Gómez returned to his home country after being named manager of Atlético Bucaramanga for the 2023 season, but resigned fourteen days later, before officially taking over the club.
-On 15 March 2023, he was announced as the new manager of Colombian club Junior.
+On 15 March 2023, he was announced as the new manager of Colombian club Junior, which he coached until 17 August when he resigned following Junior's elimination from the 2023 Copa Colombia.